mariamar95/hungry-goat/README.md

 ### **Existing Features**

 1. **Design**
-   - Simple layout and design that is consisntent throught the website
+   - Simple layout and design that is consistent throughout the website
 2. **Navigation**
    - Users can easily navigate, using the navigation bar located on the top of the page.
    - Different links appear depending on the user that is logged in
-   - Collapsable navigation bar appears on the left side on smaller screens
+   - Collapsible navigation bar appears on the left side on smaller screens
 3. **Recipes**
    - Users can create, read, update and delete (CRUD) recipes
    - Users can access the recipes without having to create or login to their account